italrr/cr/docs/Lore.md

 It's a massive interplanetary crimical organization headed by Jem.
 Saborou specializes in human traficking and drugs.
 But they do, from time to time, jobs for the highest bidder.

+Saborou also hosts The Genus Games which is their highest grossing bussiness.

 Saborou is actually split in two groups that cohesively act as one.
 Although Jem is regarded to be the unquestionable boss, the other side of Saborou is actually led by Jem's fiance, Zanzan.

 ### Nefastus

 It's another interplanetary criminal organization headed by an unknown figure.
 They're the rivals of Saborou.
 They also specialize in human trafficking and drugs.

+Nefastus send their own official team to the Genus Race.
+Nefastus holds 40% of the victories of all the matches.

 ### Nomads